paulshuker/coppafisher/docs/contributing.md

 ## The Algorithm

 Coppafish is built on the basis that an algorithm that performs well does not need to be changed.
-The algorithm is only updated when there is evidence that it can perform better and that the current algorithm is performing worse.
+Algorithms are only updated when there is evidence that it can perform better and that the current algorithm is performing worse.

 Typically there is a protected staging branch, like `v1.0.0`, for a future release.
 This must be pull requested into and must pass continuous integration tests.
-The `main` branch is kept as the latest version release and remains the default branch when git cloning.
+The `main` branch remains the latest version release to be the default branch when users git clone the software.

 ## Run Tests